urbas/Bud.Make/README.md

 # About

 Bud.Make is a C# library that provides functionality similar to GNU make.
+The rules are invoked in parallel.

 ## Example